 This Spring, the Southwest Colorado Small Business Development Center and Fort Lewis College invite you to bring your A-game to High School Hawk Tank, a spin-off of the Hawk Tank Business Plan Competition designed specifically for you and your peers.

 The School of Business Administration at FLC is working with FLC’s American Indian Business Leaders to promote the competition to regional high schools ranging from Durango to Shiprock, Bayfield to Bloomfield.
 Teams of no more than three students will have one month to craft a business plan and pitch it to each other, to other teams, and, ultimately, to a panel of business leaders in the community.

-That is, if your team wins, each team member will receive up to an $8,000 scholarship and a $500 cash award.
-Each second-place team member will receive up to a $4,000 scholarship and a $250 cash award, while third-place team members will each receive up to a $2,000 scholarship and $100 cash award.
+If your team wins, each member will receive up to an $8,000 scholarship and a $500 cash award.
+Each second-place team member will receive up to a $4,000 scholarship and a $250 cash award, while third-place team members will each receive up to a $2,000 scholarship and a $100 cash award.

 Register now Get the details See the rules

 Up to $8000 total scholarship for each team member

 Up to $4000 total scholarship for each team member

 Up to $2000 total scholarship for each team member

 You must use your scholarship must be used within 3 years of graduation and remain continuously enrolled at the institutions whose scholarship you accept (Fort Lewis College or San Juan College).
 Disbursement of funds will follow the institutional policies for disbursement [i.e., (1) tuition, (2) fees, and (3) housing].